FranBisquerra/design-patterns/README.md

     Design to manage the interaction between different components in a centralized way having all the business logic in the mediator object.
     In oder to prevent the mediator implementation to manage all the logic that might end up with a lot of conditions depending on the amount of components as seen in tag *mediator-pattern*.
 It can be implemented using the observer pattern, this way an event handler is attached to each component implementation and this eventHandler contains the bussiness logic.

+#### Chain of responsibility pattern
+    Lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.